ashwinreddy/blog/_notes/Public/Buddhism.md

 ---
-title: "Buddhism"
+title: "buddhism"
 feed: hide
 ---

-Buddhism is a religion and [[Philosophy]] started by Siddhartha Gautama, the [[Buddha]].
-Buddhism has much to say about [[Consciousness]] among other things.
+buddhism is a religion and [[philosophy]] started by Siddhartha Gautama, the [[buddha]].
+Buddhism has much to say about [[consciousness]] among other things.

-[[Vervaeke]] reads the first noble truth not as the idea that one is always in pain but as the fact that the threat of self-deception always looms over us.
+[[vervaeke]] reads the first noble truth not as the idea that one is always in pain but as the fact that the threat of self-deception always looms over us.

-There is Mahayana and Theravada schools.
+There are the Mahayana and Theravada schools.